-When a STAR benefit is removed due to outstanding property taxes, New York State Law limits the grounds for challenging the removal to a mistake of fact.
-A mistake of fact is limited to claims that:
+When a STAR benefit is removed due to outstanding property taxes, New York State Law limits the grounds for challenging the removal to the following:

-- the individual notified is not the taxpayer at issue; and
+- the individual notified is not the taxpayer at issue; or

 - the past-due property taxes were satisfied prior to the date of this notice.

-You must file your protest within forty-five (45) days from the date of this notice.
+You must file your protest within forty-five (45) days from the date of your notice.